Manvithtech07/My-DSA-Journey/05-Queues/README.md

 ---

-## 🤔 What is a Queue?
+##  What is a Queue?

 A queue is a linear collection of elements where insertions happen at one end, called the **rear**, and deletions happen at the other end, called the **front**.
-This behavior mimics a real-world queue, like a line at a checkout counter.
-The first person to get in line is the first person to be served.

 **Key characteristics:**
 * **FIFO Principle:** The first element added to the queue is the first one to be removed.